tektoncd/cli/docs/cmd/tkn_triggerbinding_list.md

 ## tkn triggerbinding list

-Lists triggerbindings in a namespace
+Lists TriggerBindings in a namespace

 ***Aliases**: ls*